 - High anxiety: Feelings of extreme tension or anxiety while you are in the dentist’s waiting room.

 - Fear: Feelings of mounting fear when you see dental personnel and/or dental instruments.

-- Nausea: Feeling physical ill at the thought of going to see as dentist.
+- Nausea: Feeling physically ill at the thought of going to see a dentist.